 8.3.4.6 Range Count Parameter.
 This field specifies the number of blocks in the range.
 The range value shall be nonzero.
-If zero is specified, processing of the request shall be terminated with a Command Exception indicated in Major Status, and Invalid Parameter shall be indicated in substatus.
-Invalid Parm Parameter shall identify the incorrect parameter.
+If zero is specified, processing of the request shall be terminated with a Command Exception indicated in Major Status. and Invalid Parameter shall be indicated in substatus.
+Invalid Parameter shall be indicated in the shall identify the incorrect parameter.